Chymyst/chymyst-core/docs/joinrun.md

 ```

 A join definition can take any number of reactions.
-With Scala's `:_*` syntax, a join definition can take a sequence of reactions computed at runtime.
+With Scala's `:_*` syntax, a join definition can also take a sequence of reactions.

 All reactions listed in the join definition will be activated at once.